International-Data-Spaces-Association/ids-specification/model/model.md

 - A [Dataspace Authority](./terminology.md#dataspace-authority) manages one or more [Dataspaces](./terminology.md#dataspace).
 This will include [Participant](./terminology.md#participant) registration and may entail mandating business and/or technical requirements.
 For example, a [Dataspace Authority](./terminology.md#dataspace-authority) may require [Participants](./terminology.md#participant) to obtain some form of business certification.
 A [Dataspace Authority](./terminology.md#dataspace-authority) may also impose technical requirements such as support for the technical enforcement of specific usage policies.
 - A [Participant](./terminology.md#participant) is a member of one or more [Dataspaces](./terminology.md#dataspace).
 A [Participant](./terminology.md#participant) registers [Participant Agents](./terminology.md#participant-agent) that perform tasks on its behalf.
+- A `Dataspace Registry` manages the registered `Participant Agents` in a `Dataspace`.
+Registration and unregistration processes may be different depending on various aspects.
 - A [Participant Agent](./terminology.md#participant-agent) performs tasks such as publishing a [Catalog](./terminology.md#catalog) or engaging in a [Transfer Process](./terminology.md#transfer-process).
 In order to accomplish these tasks, a [Participant Agent](./terminology.md#participant-agent) may use a _**verifiable presentation**_ generated from a _**credential**_ obtained from a third-party [Credential Issuer](./terminology.md#credential-issuer).
 A [Participant Agent](./terminology.md#participant-agent) may also use an _**ID token**_ issued by a third-party [Identity Provider](./terminology.md#identity-provider).
 Note that a [Participant Agent](./terminology.md#participant-agent) is a logical construct and does not necessarily correspond to a single runtime process.
 - An [Identity Provider](./terminology.md#identity-provider) is a trust anchor that generates `ID tokens` used to verify the identity of a [Participant Agent](./terminology.md#participant-agent).
 Multiple identity providers may operate in a [Dataspace](./terminology.md#dataspace).
 The types and semantics of ID tokens are not part of this specification.
 An [Identity Provider](./terminology.md#identity-provider) may be a third-party or a [Participant](./terminology.md#participant) itself (for example, in the case of decentralized identifiers).
 - A [Credential Issuer](./terminology.md#credential-issuer) issues _verifiable credentials_ used by [Participant Agents](./terminology.md#participant-agent) to allow access to [Datasets](./terminology.md#dataset) and verify usage control.

+Further information on the context of the Dataspace Protocol can be found in the [IDSA Rulebook](https://docs.internationaldataspaces.org/idsa-rulebook).

+#### 2.1.2 Dataspace Protocol specific

+The Dataspace Protocol shall enable the interactions between the `ParticipantAgents` in a Dataspace.
+The following concepts are therefore normative.

 The diagram below depicts the relationships between [Participant Agent](./terminology.md#participant-agent) types: